District of Columbia Water and Sewer Authority: Operations

 A General Manager and CEO is responsible for all daily operations and reports to the DC Water Board of Directors.
 The current GM/CEO is David L. Gadis.

 DC Water purchases drinking water from the Washington Aqueduct division of the Army Corps of Engineers.
 The Aqueduct sources the water from the Potomac River at Great Falls and Little Falls, north of the District.
 The Aqueduct treats the water, and DC Water distributes it through 1300 mi of water pipes throughout the District of Columbia.

 DC Water also manages over 1800 mi of sewer lines and operates the Blue Plains Advanced Wastewater Treatment Plant.
 The plant discharges to the Potomac River at the southernmost tip of the District.

+DC Water Headquarters operates out of a 150,000 sqft completed in 2017.
+Designed by SmithGroup and constructed by Skanska, the facility achieved LEED Platinum certification and incorporates sustainable features such as a wastewater heat recovery system and advanced daylighting strategies.

 Awards

 The National Association of Clean Water Agencies (NACWA) honored DC Water with its Research and Technology Award, given annually to member agencies who contribute to the field of biosolids usage and disposal or wastewater treatment.
 The research project must be completed in-house (or by a contractor working directly with the agency).
 It must relate to the collection process, treatment process, or reuse of wastewater.
 This innovation by the DC Water team has a global impact in protecting aquatic life in waterways that receive wastewater discharges.
 The year 2010 marks the second consecutive year that DC Water has been recognized with this award.

 In 2010, DC Water received from NACWA the Platinum Peak Performance Award after receiving five consecutive Gold Awards for 100 percent compliance with permit limits.
 This award is presented to member agencies for exceptional compliance for their National Pollutant Discharge Elimination System (NPDES) permit limits.

+From 2017-2021, the DC Water Headquarters, design by SmithGroup and constructed by Skanska, won 19 awards for design including a Fast Company Innovation by Design Award - Spaces, Places, Cities; American Institute of Architects (AIA) - National Innovation Award - Holistic Design; and a Planet Positive Award from Metropolis Magazine.